Shun Obu

-Shun Obu (大武 峻, Ōbu Shun) is a Japanese footballer who since 2014 has played defender for Fukushima United FC.
+Shun Obu (大武 峻, Ōbu Shun) is a Japanese footballer who since 2014 has played defender for Tegevajaro Miyazaki.

 Career

 Nagoya Grampus

 Obu made his official debut for Nagoya Grampus in the J. League Division 1 on 23 July 2014 against Vegalta Sendai in Yurtec Stadium Sendai in Sendai.
 He played the full match in where his team recorded a 3-3 tie.

 Albirex Niigata

 On 23 June 2017, Obu moved to Albirex Niigata from Nagoya Grampus.

 Career statistics

 Club

 Updated to end of 2018 season.